Dynamsoft/barcode-reader-javascript/README.md

 * **Step one**: Place the files

-On your server put the following files in the same directory.
+Locate the following files and place them in the same directory on your server.
 You can get them in `dist/`.

   ```
   dbr.js // For <script>